dirtyjtag/DirtyJTAG/docs/install-stlinkv2-swd.md

 ## Unlocking the memory

-Like every other ST-Link clone on the market, its flash memory is protected against SWD readouts.
-To remove that protection we will have to use OpenOCD.
+Like every other ST-Link device on the market, its flash memory is protected against SWD readouts.
+To remove that protection we will have to use OpenOCD, which can be launched this way:

-To start OpenOCD with the adequate settings for an ST-Link v2 programmer use this command:

 ```
 openocd -f interface/stlink-v2.cfg -f target/stm32f1x.cfg